dgellisco/ReactNative-Albums/README.md

 ## Acknowledgments

 * Thank you to Stephen Grider for his [wonderful course on React Native](https://www.udemy.com/the-complete-react-native-and-redux-course/).
-* Also, thank you to Trilogy and the University Of Denver for sparking my coding passion with their in-depth [boot camp](https://bootcamp.du.edu/coding/).
+* Also, thank you to Trilogy and the University Of Denver for sparking my coding passion with their in-depth [coding boot camp](https://bootcamp.du.edu/coding/).